 Treatments such as spinal cord stimulation and nerve blocks stop the nerve signals from reaching your brain.
 The underlying condition is still there, but your pain significantly diminishes.

 These are a few examples of your treatment options for alleviating pelvic pain:

 After reviewing your medical history and performing a thorough examination, your University Pain Medicine Center doctor determines which treatment is best for you.

-To learn more about your treatment options for pelvic pain, call the University Pain Medicine Center, or book an appointment online.
+To learn more about your treatment options for pelvic pain, call the University Pain and Spine Center, or book an appointment online.